How to Grow and Dry Indian Corn

 Alternatively, you can plant your seeds in hills like the Native Americans.
 Plant 3 to 4 seeds per hill, with the hills spaced 12 inches apart.
 When your plants are 4 inches tall, thin them, removing any sickly or deformed plants.
 You can transplant healthy seedlings into any empty spaces on your hills.
 Weed aggressively and fertilize monthly.

 Native Americans used to plant their fields using the Three Sisters: corn, pumpkins and beans.
 The pumpkin vines shaded out the weeds, the corn provided support for the beans to climb and the beans provided vital nitrogen for the nitrogen hungry corn and pumpkins.
-All legumes are nitrogen fixing and are often used as cover crops by modern day farmers.
+All legumes, such as beans, are nitrogen fixing and are often used as cover crops by modern day farmers.

 How to Harvest and Dry Indian Corn